kolenaIO/kolena/docs/building-a-workflow.md

 ### Conclusion

-In this quickstart tutorial we learned how to build a workflow for an arbitrary ML problem, using a facial keypoint detection model as an example.
+In this tutorial we learned how to build a workflow for an arbitrary ML problem, using a facial keypoint detection model as an example.
 We created new tests, tested our models on Kolena, and learned how to customize evaluation to fit our exact expectations.